 As a banking regulator, the UAE Central Bank, established in 1980, has grown in stature over the years and is the governing body that regulates and supervises all banks operating in the UAE.
 The UAE Central Bank monitors banks through its Banking Supervision and Examination Department.
 It conducts reviews of banks periodically based on the risk profile of each bank.
-It also reviews all of the returns submitted by the banks to the UAE Central Bank.
+It also reviews all of the returns submitted by banks to the UAE Central Bank.

 Historically, the UAE Central Bank does not act as a "lender of last resort", instead this role tends to fall on the individual Emirs of each Emirate.
-However, the introduction of the marginal lending facility ("Marginal Lending Facility") allows non-Islamic UAE banks to use certain rated or UAE federal government entity issued assets as collateral to access UAE Central Bank liquidity overnight in order to help their liquidity management (see "The United Arab Emirates Banking Sector and Regulations - Recent Trends in Banking - Liquidity" below).
+However, the marginal lending facility ("Marginal Lending Facility") allows non-Islamic UAE banks to use certain rated or UAE federal government entity issued assets as collateral to access UAE Central Bank liquidity overnight in order to help their liquidity management (see "- Recent Trends in Banking - Liquidity" below).